murasameosu/murasame-pp-rs/README.md

-# akatsuki-pp-rs
+# murasame-pp-rs

-`akatsuki-pp-rs` is a fork of [rosu-pp](https://github.com/MaxOhn/rosu-pp) with customized calculations for relax and autopilot.
+`murasame-pp-rs` is a fork of [rosu-pp](https://github.com/MaxOhn/rosu-pp) with customized calculations for relax and autopilot.